Bad breath, what causes it & easy home solutions

 What causes bad breath?

 At some point or other, we all experience bad breath.
-For example, poor dental hygiene, food stuck between teeth for long periods of time, the type of food you had that day, or it can be a more severe condition known as Halitosis.
+For example, poor oral hygiene, food that remains in your mouth or between your teeth, the type of food you had that day, or it can be a more severe condition known as halitosis.

 Halitosis is a constant bad smell in your mouth which can't be easily solved by brushing, flossing or using a mouthwash or a mint.